 - 1. I am currently employed as Principle Engineer for Mine Development Associates, Inc. located at 210 South Rock Blvd., Reno, Nevada 89502 and - 2.
 I graduated with a Engineer of Mines degree from the Colorado School of Mines in 1967. - 3.
 I am a Professional Engineer registered in the state of Nevada (#7844), and a registered qualified person with MMSA.
 Relevant experience includes mining exploration, project development, underground construction and mine ventilation.
-Also, as a mining engineer I have been involved for more than 49 years in mine design, mine planning and project evaluation for open pit and underground mining projects. - 4.
+Also, as a mining engineer I have been involved for more than 50 years in mine design, mine planning and project evaluation for open pit and underground mining projects. - 4.
 I have read the definition of "qualified person" set out in National Instrument 43-101 ("NI 43-101").
 I certify that by reason of my education, affiliation with certified professional associations, and past relevant work experience, I fulfill the requirements to be a "qualified person" for the purposes of NI 43-101. - 5.
-I am one of the authors of this technical report titled "Preliminary Economic Assessment and Updated Technical Report on the Shafter Silver Project, Presidio County, Texas" prepared for Aurcana Corp., with and effective date of August 26, 2016 and amended January 20, 2017.
-Subject to those issues discussed in Section 3.0, I am responsible for Sections 15, 16, 19, 20, and Sections 22 through 24 and take co-responsibility for Sections 1, 21, 25 and 26 of the Technical Report. - 6.
-I have not had prior involvement with the property that is the subject of this Technical Report.
-I visited the Shafter project site on June 10, 2016. - 7.
+I am one of the authors of this technical report titled "Preliminary Economic Assessment and Updated Technical Report on the Shafter Project, Presidio County, Texas" prepared for Aurcana Corp., with and effective date of July, 11, 2018.
+Subject to those issues discussed in Section 3.0, I am responsible for Sections 2-6.
+15, 19, and Sections 22 through 24 and take co-responsibility for Sections 1, 21, 25 through 27 of the Technical Report. - 6.
+I have had prior involvement with the property that is the subject of this Technical Report.
+I visited the Shafter project site on June 10, 2016.
+I was an author of prior Technical Reports on the property - 7.
 To the best of my knowledge, information and belief, the technical report contains the necessary scientific and technical information to make the technical report not misleading. - 8.
 I am independent of Aurcana Corp. and related companies applying all of the tests in Section 1.5 of National Instrument 43-101 and in Section 1.5 of the Companion Policy to NI 43-101. - 9.
 I have read National Instrument 43-101 and Form 43-101F1, and the Technical Report has been prepared in accordance with the requirements of that instrument and form.

+Dated this July 29, 2018

 "Neil Prenn"

 Signature of Qualified Person

+Neil Danie D.E.

+Neil Prenn P.E. -

-Neil Prenn Print Name of Qualified Person
+Print Name of Qualified Person